-At the end of September we celebrated our Harvest Festival on all 3 sites.
+At the beginning of October we celebrated our Harvest Festival on both sites.
 We thought about how we can be thankful for what we have and also use what we have to help others.
-The children brought in tins and packets for Sidmouth Food Bank and we also raised money for ‘Send a Cow’ an organisation that supports people in Africa to be able to grow their own crops and farm their own animals in order to not only sustain themselves and their families but sell some of it too.
+The children brought in tins and packets for Sidmouth Food Bank and we also raised money for ‘Send a Cow’, an organisation that supports people in Africa to be able to grow their own crops and farm their own animals in order to not only sustain themselves and their families but sell some of it too.

 Rights of Withdrawal from Collective Worship